f4b6a3/tsid-creator/README.md

    time random
 ```

+The string format can be useful for languages that store numbers in [double-precision 64-bit binary format IEEE 754](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), such as [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).

 ### TSID Structure

 The term TSID stands for (roughly) Time-Sorted ID.
 A TSID is a number that is formed by the creation time along with random bits.